fregante/webext-options-sync/readme.md

 #### optionsStorage.syncForm(form)

-Any defaults or saved options will be loaded into the `<form>` and any change will automatically be saved via `chrome.storage.sync`
+Any defaults or saved options will be loaded into the `<form>` and any change will automatically be saved via `chrome.storage.sync`.
+It also looks for any buttons with `js-import` or `js-export` classes that when clicked will allow the user to export and import the options to a JSON file.

 ##### form